MihaiBlebea/mihaiblebea-content/go_project_structue.md

 Of course you should structure your codebase depending on the size, scope and overall complexity of the project.

-If you are new to Go and coming from a language like PHP, Python or Javascript, then you are probabily used to coding in an OOP way.
+If you are new to Go and coming from a language like *PHP*, *Python* or *Javascript*, then you are probabily used to coding in an OOP way.

-This means that you will structure your project in layers (Models, Views and Controllers) - MVP, or why not, in Application, Domain and Infrastructure as in Hexagonal Architecture.
+This means that you will structure your project in layers (Models, Views and Controllers) - MVP, or why not, in Application, Domain and Infrastructure using the **Hexagonal Architecture**.

-But if you do any of those you will discover that Go is not such a flexible language to code in.
+But if you do any of those you will discover that Go is not such a flexible language to code in, and you may end up fighting against the current.

 Let's explore...

+## What you should know about Golang?

 > Go is a strong typed, compiled and OOP language.
 Well... sort of.